kangyasin/createdatabase-laravel/README.md

 1. create new database with command php artisan make:database db_name
 2. migration folder for core and client [SOON].
-3. controler for create db and client.
+3. controller for create db and client with /Artisan:: command.
 [SOON]

 ## use config/app.php